 Rattlesnake Gulf, Adam Eden's Camp Trail is a 4.2 mile moderately trafficked out and back trail located near Tully, New York that features a waterfall and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from June until August.
+The trail offers a number of activity options and is best used from April until August.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This is actually a privately owned property, however the owners run a camp here which has access to two trails, one of which is the Rattlesnake gulf creek trail.
 You will need to park at Adam Eden's Camp and check in at the desk.
 It's $5 per person but so worth it!

 Had a great time here, the falls trail is where this gets classified as hard.
 Other then that trail all of the trails are welcoming and the scenic overlook is awesome!

 The trail is on private land so I was asked to leave.
 They actively came looking for me to tell me this.
 So if the park is closed you are SOL.